-The Star MS Cowboy Band is made up of students in their third year of learning an instrument.
-While the band is considered the 8th grade band, it is open to 7th graders depending on skill-level.
-This year, we are holding off on moving 7th graders up until the 2nd quarter.
+The Star MS Cowboy Band is made up of 8th grade students in their third year of learning an instrument.

-I cannot wait to get started!
+I cannot wait to get started and see you all in person!
 If you ever have any questions, comments, or concerns, please do not hesitate to contact me.

 Director of Bands

 Sometimes the hardest part of practicing is taking the instrument home and taking it out of its case.
 I do not expect everybody to be professionals in my program, but I do expect each individual to work hard every day to become great.
 Here are some tips on how to practice:

 - Take out your instrument and assemble it!

 - Practice fundamentals: when we work on our fundamentals, music gets easier!
 Fundamentals can be summed up into three basic concepts – Time, Tone and Technique.

 - Practice your band music: once you have practiced your fundamentals, you can apply those fundamentals to our band music.

 - Listen to recordings of your instrument: In order to know what your instrument should sound like; we must listen to the professionals play their instrument.
 Listening to recordings can help a lot, as well as, going to live performances from local colleges and professionals!